Biogeography UPSC

 Option b – A-horizon

-A, E and B horizons are together known as
+A, E, and B horizons together are referred to as

 (a) Sub-soil